 Ekadasi isn't just a potato chip bonanza anymore!

 Ekādasi (एकादशी) refers to the eleventh (Eka= 1 Daśa= 10) day of both the waxing (shukla paksha) and waning (krishna paksha) lunar phases in the Hindu calendar.
-Recipes like saag aloo, phool makhana sabzi, and Olan are here to show off how much more there is to eat on Ekadasi than salad and smoothies!
+Recipes like saag aloo, phool makhana, and Kathal Ki Sabji are here to show off how much more there is to eat on Ekadasi than salad and smoothies!

 🙅♀️🌾 The Ekadasi recipes I share are ✅ Sattvic ✅ Vegan & ✅ Free of Gains & Legumes.